pawelgrzybek/pawelgrzybek.com/content/posts/2019-02-02-whats-new-in-ecmascript-2019.md

 ---
 title: What's new in ECMAScript 2019
-description: The final list of features that are joining the ECMAScript specification this year is ready.
+summary: The final list of features that are joining the ECMAScript specification this year is ready.
 Here's a quick summary and look at some practical examples.
 photo: 2019-02-02.jpg
 ---